CamDavidsonPilon/PasswordAnalysis/README.md

-        self.data: the data used to fit the model self.unique_elements: the found unique elements of the data self.init_probs_esimate: the probability vector of inital emissions self.trans_probs_estimate: the trasmission probability matrix of going from emission [row] to emission [col].
+        self.data: the data used to fit the model self.unique_elements: the found unique elements of the data self.init_probs_esimate: the probability vector of inital emissions self.trans_probs_estimate: the transmission probability matrix of going from emission [row] to emission [col].

     Methods: